Raathigesh/dazzle/docs/ImplementingCustomAddWidgetButton.md

 };
 ```

-A custom `Add Widget` Component is just another React component.
-This component will be provided with 2 props you can make use of as follows.
+A custom `AddWidget` component is just another React component.
+This component will be provided with 2 props.

 | Props | Type |  Description |
 | --- | --- | --- |